 Widowspeak's eponymous debut, released in 2011, was a creepy wonder -- an album whose lurching highlight, 'Harsh Realm,' recalled late-night walks in sketchy Brooklyn neighborhoods, its very rhythm stalking forth like a ghost.

-Singer Molly Hamilton’s waifish delivery was admired as a sonic dead ringer for that of cult ’90s band Mazzy Star’s vocalist Hope Sandoval.
-Indeed, both singers can be found buried in the mix, leading their bands in creating moods both delicate and dangerous, offering trembling, distorted takes on Americana evoking dark, haunted natural expanses.
+Singer Molly Hamilton was admired for her waifish delivery and hailed as the second coming of Mazzy Star's Hope Sandoval.
+Indeed, both singers can be found buried in the mix, creating moods both delicate and dangerous, offering trembling, distorted takes on Americana and evoking haunted natural expanses.

-The album does lack consistency. ’Minnewaska’ sees the band moving even farther outside of their comfort zone.
-The gently pitching hymnal is admirable, but it feels stretched a bit too far.
-The song anchors the less stable second half, which hews between the pastoral and the slinking of closer ‘Storm King.’
+Experiments elsewhere don't land as softly.
+'Minnewaska' sees the band farther outside of their comfort zone, and while gently-pitching hymnal is admirable, but it's a weaker song than the rest.
+The second half of the record is less stable overall, hewing between the pastoral and the slinking of closer 'Storm King.'
 It finds them a little unfocused, lacking the perfect sweetness conjured in the best moments of the first.
-But it practically assures the Mazzy Star comparisons are behind the band for good.
+But together they seem to assure that Mazzy Star comparisons are behind the band for good.